singularstan/CodableProperty/README.md

 Credits
 =======
-CodableProperty was implement by Stan Reznichenko to pretect you from evil backend developers.
+CodableProperty was implemented by Stan Reznichenko to pretect you from evil backend developers.